 There is no known way to prevent Alzheimer’s disease (AD).
 Many

 - cognitive training

-- antioxidants (e.g., vitamin C,
+- antioxidants (e.g., vitamin C, vitamin E,

 - omega-3 fatty acids

-- DHA (docosahexaenoic acid)
+- DHA (docosahexaenoic acid) supplementation

 play a role in AD)

 - cardiovascular treatments

-Maintain a Healthy Diet
+Maintain a healthy diet

 Some evidence suggests a Mediterranean diet may